-A mortgage in which the interest rate remains the same throughout the entire life of the loan is a fixed rate mortgage.
+A mortgage in which the interest rate remains the same throughout the entire life of the loan is a conventional fixed rate mortgage.
 These loans are the most popular ones, representing over 75% of all home loans.
 They usually come in terms of 30, 15, or 10 years, with the 30-year option being the most popular.
 While the 30-year option is the most popular, a 15-year builds equity much faster.

 The biggest advantage of having a fixed rate is that the homeowner knows exactly when the interest and principal payments will be for the length of the loan.
 This allows the homeowner to budget easier because they know that the interest rate will never change for the duration of the loan.